openshift/enhancements/enhancements/oc/cli-manager.md

 * The index will be served by a Controller with its contents managed by cluster-admins via CRs
 * The binaries will also be served by the Controller that will pull images from a trusted image registry and extract the binaries
 * With `krew index add https://someother-third-party-index` we won't limit users from adding their own index with whatever plugins they want
+* The controller could be optional, since connected environments can use the default `krew` index out-of-the box
 * As `krew` itself is a `kubectl` plugin, it can be invoked using either using `kubectl krew` or `oc krew`

 Existing methods of downloading binaries (i.e. the console) will not be affected by this proposal.
 For the initial implementation, supported plugins will create Plugin CRs.
 The plugins will be downloaded and installed using `krew`.